Electricity from biomass — biopower — gets little attention, and little respect.

 Biopower also turns off many of the environmental advocates that are the biggest champions of clean energy.
 Trees, after all, are for hugging, not for burning.
 Forest conservation advocates are trying to reduce demand for wood, and impose sustainability requirements on what does get harvested.

 Environmental justice advocates are concerned about particulate emissions in the neighborhoods of biopower plants, which are often in poor and rural communities.
-Adding scrubbers on small plants simply raises prices higher.
+Adding scrubbers on small plants raises production costs even higher, making it even less economical.

 Climate advocates have found that the carbon issues of biopower are quite complicated.
 Could be good, could be bad, depends on the feedstock, the conversion efficiency, what is displaced, what would have happened to the feedstock anyway…it’s mind bending, and more conducive to science than to policy.